Native American Facts For Kids was written for young people learning about the Hidatsa Indian

 The Hidatsas painted their faces different patterns for war paint, religious ceremonies, and festive decoration.

-Hidatsa women wore tribal tattoos on their chins, and
+Hidatsa women wore tattoo designs on their chins, and

 unlike most Plains Indian men, some Hidatsa men wore beards.